floriank/blog/content/post/using-phoenix-with-docker-part-3-containerization.md

 If everything went well, the images should be preserved between container restarts.

-We can now create an nginx image.
+We can now create an nginx docker image.
 We're going to use a custom Dockerfile to do so - we can store it alongside the codebase.

 <a name="docker-110"></a>
 ### Docker 1.10